wyattscarpenter/guide-to-c/readme.txt

 6.1.
 Style

+I will address both typographical style-- how the code is formatted-- and semantic style-- how the code is formulated, in this section.

+6.1.1.
+Typographical Style

+In this guide, I have tried to subtly indoctrinate you into my typographical style of writing code simply by writing all of my sample code in my style.
+Unlike most reasoned thinkers, I think style is important and there is one objectly correct style (though naturally I admit it is possible that my is not the objectively correct one).
+Style can make your code easier or hard to understand.
+For instance, it is a point of contention whether the braces in a function should be written

+void foo(void) {
+  //note the same line
+}

+or

+void foo(void)
+{
+  //note the next line
+}

+In my youth, I favored the second version because I liked the symmetry of the {} pair.
+However, as a more experienced programmer I have realized: 1) the top line and bottom line of the function are still symmetrically indented in the first version 2) the second version wastes an entire line for a single, uninteresting character.
+This may not seem like a lot, but a significant portion of programming is getting all your code on a single screen and staring at it until you understand why it's broken.
+So it's very helpful to have compact code, and this is an easy tradeoff to make.

+Other typographic style points make your code read more or less like it actually works.
+For instance, even though many people like to write int* c;, on the hunch that they are declaring an int pointer, not a "thing-that-dereferences-to-int", int* c, d; declares an int pointer c and an int d.
+To avoid confusion you must write int *c.
+This also makes some sense because there's no way to declare an int[] a (that's just a parse error) you have to declare an int a[], so you might as well get used to the way these derived types are declared.

+6.1.2.
+Semantic Style

+Some semantic styles are strictly better than others, and this is refered to as writing better code.
+You can can usually measure this in outcomes like speed, size, etc of the resulting executable.
+See also my best-selling programming self-help book "Just Write Better Code LOL".

+Some styles do not lead to a better execution of your program but do made your program easier to read.
+For instance, one good rule is: do not do more than three things in a single line of code.

+For instance, for some reason a common implemention of strcpy is

+char *strcpy(char *dest, const char *src){
+  char *start = dest;
+  while(*dest++ = *src++);
+  return start;
+}

+The while loop with an empty body here does-- well, it's arguable, but I'd say it's more than 3 things.
+I might replace it with

+while(*src){
+  *dest = *src;
+  dest++;
+  src++;
+}

+(well, actually, I'm a fun guy who thinks *x++ is pretty slick so I might replace it with while(*src){*dest++ = *src++;})

+These arrangements are going to produce equivalent code on all but the dumbest compilers, so you might as well pick the one that makes the most sense to read.
+You will have to read code often.

+Occasionally, you will have to choose between more understandable code and faster-executing code.
+This is a tradeoff, and there are many schools of thought here, but I find the best thing to do is usually to do it the faster way and then leave a comment explaining what you did.

 6.2.
 TUIs, GUIs, Games

 So far I have taught you how to make classic C programs that are invoked from the command line to process streams of data and manipulate files.
 But there are other modalities of interface.
 I don't have the time or expertise to explain them here, but I will give you some advice at where to look if you want to make a program with one.